By JON ELMER and VALERIE ZINK*

 As Defence Minister Art Eggleton stated on April 12 2000, “Canada has been participating in the enforcement of UN sanctions against Iraq for 10 years, and our contribution is viewed as crucial by our allies.
 This operation will further strengthen Canada’s military relationship with the United States and reaffirm our commitment to peace and stability in the region.”
 (9) While sanctions are, according to former Minister of Foreign Affairs Lloyd Axworthy, “an indispensable tool in dealing with rogue states and actors,” he also admits that they have “nonetheless had a dismaying impact on the health and welfare of Iraq’s people.
 Canada acknowledged the blunt nature of sanctions and their disabling effect on individual people and entire societies.”
 (10)

-Indeed, the sanctions imposed on Iraq since 1990 – the most severe in the history of the United Nations – have systematically prevented the country from rebuilding destroyed infrastructure and repairing damage from the Gulf War, resulting in a catastrophic humanitarian crisis.
+Indeed, the sanctions imposed on Iraq since 1990 – the most severe in the history of the United Nations – are themselves an act of war.
+They have systematically prevented the country from rebuilding destroyed infrastructure and repairing damage from the Gulf War, resulting in a catastrophic humanitarian crisis.
 Although medicine, food, and “supplies for essential human needs” were to be exempt from the sanctions, the arbitrary and ineffectual, as well as highly political process by which import goods are approved, has prevented the most basic needs of Iraqis from being met.
 (11) Due to problems related to contaminated water, malnutrition and the shortage of medication, the number of children who die needlessly in Iraq is appalling: according to a study conducted by UNICEF, 500,000 children under five have died as a result of the war and sanctions between 1991 and 1998, and continue to die at the steady rate of 150 to 200 every day.
 (11) Child mortality has quadrupled since sanctions were put in place: one in seven children in Iraq now die before the age of five.
 (12) Sanctions have also exacerbated the epidemic of cancer in Iraq by blocking much-needed equipment for contamination testing, and even painkillers.
 Statistics published in the British Medical Journal by the UN show a sevenfold increase in cancer in southern Iraq between 1989 and 1994, with estimates that 49 per cent of the population in southern Iraq will get cancer in their lifetimes.
 (13)

 While the devastating effects of sanctions on the Iraqi people has prompted France, Russia and China to call for an early end to sanctions, Canada continues to vote in favour of extending sanctions as a member of the UN Security Council, thereby continuing to support what the former head of the United Nations “oil-for-food program”, Dennis Halladay, has denounced as a “systematic program … of deliberate genocide” against the people of Iraq.
 (14)